-Figure 13: PACKER generation of a category 'B' example, following exposure to one member of category 'A' and one member of category 'B'.
+Fig. 13 PACKER generation of a category 'B' example, following exposure to one member of category 'A' and one member of category 'B'.
 Predictions are shown for different attention settings: (a) Increased weighting of the X-axis. (b) Increased weighting of the Y-axis. (c) Uniform weighting (identical to Figure 1).

-1984, 1986), but within a generation context the weights specify the importance of withinand between-category similarity along each dimension.
-For example, if all of attention is allocated along the X-axis ( $w_1 = 1$ and $w_2 = 0$ ), similarity along the Y-axis no longer influences performance.
+Likewise, in the row and column profiles, there is a large degree of withincategory similarity along one dimension but not the other.
+These differences likely arise due to a differential focus on one dimension over another, and thus they can be produced by changes to PACKER's attention weights, w_1 and w_2 (see Equation 1).
+Traditionally, the attention weights in exemplar models are thought to reflect the diagnostic value of each dimension towards classifying the known category members (Kruschke, 1992; Nosofsky, 1984, 1986), but within a generation context the weights specify the importance of withinand between-category similarity along each dimension.
+For example, if all of attention is allocated along the X-axis ($w_1 = 1$ and $w_2 = 0$), similarity along the Y-axis no longer influences performance.
 As a result, PACKER will create categories that are more widely distributed along the Y-axis, as similarity is not taken into account along that dimension.
-As a general principle, differentially weighting one dimension will result in the generation of categories that are more widely distributed along the ignored dimension, conforming to a row- or column-like arrangement.
+As a general principle, differentially weighting one dimension will result in the generation of categories that are more widely distributed along the ignored dimension, conforming to a rowor column-like arrangement.
 See Figure 13 for a depiction of how attention influences PACKER's performance.

 As in PACKER, changes in the parameter settings of the copy-and-tweak model can also be used to produce different patterns of generation.
 Indeed, as copy-and-tweak is simply a special case of the PACKER model, the attention weights operate exactly as described above to produce row- and column-like categories.
 However, because the model is not influenced by category contrast, it is biased toward generating tightly clustered categories, as new items are always most likely to be generated near known examples of the target category.

 Thus, the lack of a contrast mechanism prevents the model from explaining why some individuals widely distribute their categories to the corners of the space.

-For both the hierarchical Bayesian and the representativeness models, the prior domain covariance matrix $\Sigma_0$ can be used to explain the generation of row-like and column-like categories.
+For both the hierarchical Bayesian and the representativeness models, the prior domain covariance matrix Σ_0 can be used to explain the generation of row-like and column-like categories.
 This covariance matrix specifies the amount of variance assumed along each dimension (as well as the correlations between dimensions) across the domain of categories.
-The covariance matrix for a newly generated category, $\Sigma_B$ , is based on the assumed $\Sigma_0$ as well as the distributions of previously learned categories (see Appendix A).
-Thus, the importance of each feature can be coded into $\Sigma_0$ to alter the dimensional variance of generated categories.
+The covariance matrix for a newly generated category, Σ_B , is based on the assumed Σ_0 as well as the distributions of previously learned categories (see Appendix B).
+Thus, the importance of each feature can be coded into Σ_0 to alter the dimensional variance of generated categories.
 Because the hierarchical Bayesian model possesses no mechanism to account for category contrast, the model is most likely to generate new items that are similar to known examples of the target category with no regard for how different it is to the contrast category.
 However, the representativeness model predicts that new exemplars should provide more relative evidence to the 'Beta' category, accounting for the tendency of row-like and column-like profiles occupying the edge of the feature space.